The White House

 The White House has always been a symbol of democracy and freedom—it's even nicknamed “The People’s House”!
 But that doesn’t mean it’s without its flaws.
-Along with many other iconic buildings in our nation’s capital, the White House was built primarily by slaves.
-Virginia and Maryland, which both gave up land to form Washington, D.C., were slave-holding states when construction began on the White House in 1792.
+Along with many other iconic buildings in our nation’s capital, the White House was built primarily by enslaved people.
+Virginia and Maryland, which both gave up land to form Washington, D.C., were states where people held others in slavery when construction began on the White House in 1792.

 Frank Lloyd Wright is easily one of the most famous architects in American history, but many art lovers took issue with his design for the Guggenheim.
 Some artists even protested, believing that the curvilinear interior was not suitable for the presentation and appreciation of artwork.
 Love it or hate it, the Guggenheim remains one of the most visited museums in New York City—curved walls and all.

-The Woman’s Building at the World’s Columbian Exposition in Chicago3/12
+The Woman’s Building at the World’s Columbian Exposition in Chicago

 Women were determined to make their mark on the 1893 World’s Fair in Chicago by constructing an exhibition space entirely dedicated to women’s work in fine art, literature, music, and science.
 The grand Italian Renaissance-style edifice designed by Sophia Hayden, a young female architect fresh out of school, underwent contentious changes during construction, and many architectural journals gave it negative reviews upon completion.
 It's possible that the building's rough gestation and reception were reactions to the fact that the architect was a woman.